hsc996/t1a3_terminal/readme.md

 In order to run this application, you must have Python 3 installed.

-Furthermore, this application has dependencies that have been included to run upon launch:
+Below is a list of dependencies required for the app to run as intended:

 colored==2.2.4
+prettytable==3.10.0

+These dependencies have been accounted for in the bash scripts, and will thus be included automatically upon launch.

 #### _Installation_

+This application will run from the "src" directory.
+Please ensure you are in correct directory before attempting to install.

 If it is your first time using this application, you should run this command first:

 "chmod +x run.sh"

-Then, in order to run the app in your terminal, you must run command the "./run.sh"
+Then, in order to run the app in your terminal, you must run command the "./run.sh".
+If you've run this application before, "./run.sh" will be the only command required to run the application.